Everest Base Camp Helicopter Tour

 Service in the Everest Helicopter Tours

 You can even take a Gorakshep helicopter flight to reach Kathmandu.
-You will land directly at Kathmandu airport by taking the facility from Gorakshep.
-You can even take a Lukla helicopter flight or even from Pheriche.
+By taking the facility from Gorakhshep, you will land directly at Kathmandu airport.
+You can also take a Lukla helicopter flight or one from Pheriche.

-You can contact us anytime.
-From wherever you take a flight, you’ll land at Kathmandu domestic airport in Kathmandu Valley.
+Feel free to contact us anytime.
+You’ll land at Kathmandu domestic airport in Kathmandu Valley from wherever you take a flight.
 We are always ready to serve you.

 Everest Base Camp Trek Vs. Everest Helicopter Tour